demeb324/pokemon-explorer/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Had some issues while making API calls and filtering it using components from the ban list.

 ## License